Wildwood School

 Wildwood School is an independent progressive K–12 school located in Los Angeles.
-Wildwood was founded as an elementary school in 1971, by a group of parents led by a young lawyer named Belle Mason.
+Wildwood was founded as an elementary school in 1971, by a group of parents led by a lawyer, Belle Mason.
 The secondary campus (middle and high school) opened in 2000.
-The elementary campus is located in Los Angeles and the middle and upper school campus is located in West Los Angeles.
+The elementary campus is in Los Angeles and the middle and upper school campus is in West Los Angeles.
 There are approximately 300 students in grades K-5, the elementary campus, and 400 in grades 6–12 at the middle and upper school campus.

 History

 The Olympic Boulevard campus as of May 2021.

 In the 1970s and 1980s, the school was housed in one building on Olympic Boulevard in Santa Monica, where the current campus for New Roads School is located.
 The first graduating elementary class had only ten students.
-In 1991 Hope Boyd, previously the Middle School Head of Westlake School for Girls, became the head of Wildwood, and the following year the elementary campus relocated to its current Culver City location.
+In 1991 Hope Boyd, previously the Middle School Head of Westlake School for Girls (now known as Harvard-Westlake School), became the head of Wildwood, and the following year the elementary campus relocated to its current Culver City location.

 During Boyd's time in post the number of students doubled.
 In 1999, the board of trustees decided to create a middle and upper school.
 The school was to be based on the principles of the Coalition of Essential Schools and teach project-based equitable learning.
 The middle and upper school opened in 2000 on Olympic Boulevard in West Los Angeles, in a small and limiting former warehouse, with no windows (which has become a subject of humor amongst Wildwood students), mercurial temperature controls, and only 100 students.
 George Wood, a respected national educator and principal of Federal Hocking High School in Ohio, was the founding director of the secondary school.
 The full remodeling of the middle and upper school building was finished in 2002.

-Community involvement and internship

-Part of the curriculum of Wildwood includes working with local social service agencies, including St. Joseph Center and the Westside Children's Center.
-Middle and upper school students are required to participate in these activities during school hours for 3 hours a week.
-Juniors and seniors must participate in the internship program for four hours a week.

-Upper school students also have an opportunity to go on International Community Involvement trips during spring break.
-Destinations have included Nepal, Uruguay, Guatemala, and Bulgaria.